bishalthapa-x/bishalthapax.github.io/about.md

 ---
 layout: home
 image:
   path: /assets/images/bishal_thapa.jpeg
 title: About Bishal Thapa
 ---

 <link href="{{site.url}}/assets/css/about.css" rel="stylesheet"/>

-## About Me
+<b style="color:#673de6"> About Me </b>

-I'm Bishal Thapa.
-I am actively into software industry since 2017.
-I am very much passionate about REST architecture, microservices, cloud computing, and different aspects of software design and development.
-I am constantly in the motion to learn and improve skills and knowledge.
-I am also making effort to write, share and keep track of thing what I learn or went through.
+I’m Bishal Thapa a passionate technologist adept at addressing client needs and demands.
+My interest span is wide but primarily I use Java and Javascript on Linux and Unix platforms, with a focus on REST architecture, microservices, and cloud computing.
+Committed to continuous learning and skill refinement.
 <br /><br /><br />

-### Evolution
-I was born in Nepal, grew up in a small beautiful town Damauli.
-I started my developer journey early in school building websites for small organization in my home town.

-After my school, I got opportunity to learn more of software development and technology with
-software engineer [Vikram Thapa](https://www.linkedin.com/in/vikram-thapa-87677a191/) individually.
-I am very grateful 🙏 for [Vikram Thapa](https://www.linkedin.com/in/vikram-thapa-87677a191/) teaching and guidance.
-I also got opportunity to assist him at <a href="">Infinite Tech Solution</a>.
-Later, I moved to Kathmandu (capital of Nepal) for my further study where I found my dream job at <a href="https://www.linkedin.com/company/softhover/about/">Softhover</a> and more about my work expereince are below 😉.
+<b style="color:#673de6"> Evolution</b>

+Born in Nepal and raised in the lovely town of Damauli, my journey into software engineering began during my school years under the mentorship of the exceptional software engineer, <a href="https://www.linkedin.com/in/vikram-thapa-87677a191">Vikram Thapa</a>

-<br /><br /><br />
+<br /><br /><br/>

-### Where I’ve Worked
+<b style="color:#673de6"> Organizational Work Experience  </b>

 <br />
 <div class="work-timeline">
     <div class="tab">